yakami129/Gentopia/README.md

 - 🤝 Enabling multi-agent interactions.
 - 🦁 Unique platform of agent zoo and eval benchmark.

-## Quick Start 🛫
+## Quick Start 🍏
 ```
 pip install gentopia
 ```
 or if you want to build with open LLMs locally 👉 `pip install gentopia[huggingface]`

 First time to Gentopia?
-Grab a coffee ☕ and take ~ 10 mins to check out the following mind-blowing demos 👀 🤯
+Grab a coffee ☕ and

+Take ~ 8 mins to check out the following mind-blowing demos 👀 🤯

+Or check out the [Quick Start](https://gentopia.readthedocs.io/en/latest/quick_start.html) Doc.

 <div style="display: flex; justify-content: space-around;">